A Capacity-Based Rationale for Multi-Head Attention: Experiments

 \section{Experiments}

-We conduct experiments in an \emph{idealized self-attention} setting, mirroring our theoretical model, to test several predictions.
+We conduct experiments in a setting mirroring our theoretical model, to test several predictions.
 First, we compare the empirical minimum total key dimension, $\hat D_K^\star$, to the predicted theoretical scaling law of $\Theta\left(\frac{m\log m}{d_{\text{model}}}\right)$, noting that optimization may fail to find a solution matching the theoretical constructive bound.
-And second, we test predictions regarding head count: whether a multi-head advantage appears in permutation graphs and how the empirically optimal number of heads tracks the theory.
+And second, we test predictions regarding head count: whether permutation graph exhibit a multi-head advantage and how the empirically optimal number of heads tracks the theory.
+Permutation graphs ensure each query has at most one correct in-context target, so improvements from multiple heads cannot be attributed to attending to multiple true neighbors.

 \paragraph{Experimental implementation} We empirically instantiate the idealized attention layer of our framework with two learned projections $W_Q,W_K\in\mathbb{R}^{d_{\text{model}}\times D_K}$ partitioned into $h$ heads ($d_k=D_K/h$).
 For a context matrix $X_{\mathcal C}$, head $k$ computes $S^{(k)}=Q^{(k)}(K^{(k)})^\top$ with $Q^{(k)}=X_{\mathcal C}W_Q^{(k)}$ and $K^{(k)}=X_{\mathcal C}W_K^{(k)}$; scores are combined by an elementwise max $S_{\max}=\max_k S^{(k)}$, and we predict an edge $(p\!\to\!q)$ iff $S_{\max}(p,q)>\tau$ for a single learned global threshold $\tau$.
 There is no $1/\sqrt{d_k}$ scaling, softmax, or value pathway, so capacity is purely key–query.
 Tasks are permutation graphs on $m$ items (one out/in-edge per node).
 Node embeddings $x_i\!\sim\!\mathcal N(0,I/d_{\text{model}})$ are $L_2$‑normalized and frozen, making $D_K$ the sole capacity knob.
 Contexts of length $\ell$ (default $\ell{=}16$) are sampled with target‑in‑context rate $\rho{=}0.5$.